What Are Funeral Cards?

-There is no event, including a funeral, or kind gesture that doesn’t deserve thoughtful thanks.
-Your thank you messages don’t have to be verbose, short and sweet will do the job.
+There is no event, including a funeral, or kind gesture that doesn’t deserve thoughtful appreciation.
+Your thank you messages don’t have to be lengthy; short and sweet will do the job.
 A few lines of sincere gratitude will certainly make the card recipient feel appreciated for the kindness they’ve given you.

 Choose Regal Line